 - 1. GEOG 471 (Introduction to Contemporary Geographic Thought).
 Doctoral students are strongly recommended to take Geography 471 during their first semester, unless it has already been taken during a Master's program in the department.
 This course is an examination of recent trends in geographic thought.

 - 2. GEOG 491 (Research Methods in Geography).
 This course examines geographic research design and methodology.
 It is designed to provide students with guidance in preparing and completing a research proposal in their area of interest, preferably one that they will then complete as part of their degree program.
 Students are strongly recommended to take this course in their second semester.

 - 3. Methods Requirement.
 All Ph.D. students must take at least two graduate-level courses on analytical research methods from the following options:

 - GEOG 439 Health Applications of GIS

-- GEOG 460 Air Photo Interpretation
+- o GEOG 460 Air Photo Interpretation

 - GEOG 467 Dynamic Simulation of Resource Modeling

 - o GEOG 473 Map Compilation and Construction

-- GEOG 476 Applied GIS to Environmental Studies
+- o GEOG 476 Applied GIS to Environmental Studies

-- GEOG 477 Introduction to Remote Sensing
+- o GEOG 477 Introduction to Remote Sensing

 - GEOG 478 Techniques of Remote Sensing

-- GEOG 479 Advanced Geog Info Systems
+- o GEOG 479 Advanced GEOG Info Systems

 - o GEOG 480 Principles of GIS

 - GEOG 489 Programming for GIS

 - o GEOG 556 Regional Science Methods

-- GEOG 570 Spatial Data Analysis
+- o GEOG 570 Advanced Spatial Analysis

-- GEOG 587 Qualitative Research Methods
+- o GEOG 587 Qualitative Research Methods

 - SOC 583 Qualitative Research Methods

-Other graduate-level methods courses offered in Geography also count towards this requirement.
+Other graduate-level methods courses offered in Geography and Geographic Information Science also count towards this requirement.
 Courses from other departments or taken in a Master's degree program may be applied to this requirement with the permission of the student's faculty advisor and the Director of Graduate Studies.